-This Fact File gives guidance to organisations and individuals who engage in the manufacture and/or the factory recharging of water-based fire extinguishers.
+This Fact File gives guidance to organisations and individuals who engage in the disposal of end-of-life water-based fire extinguishers.
 It covers the applicable legislation, and advice on handling the contents of each type of extinguisher.
 Some of the chemicals have negative long-term effects on human health and the environment, known as Persistent Organic Pollutants (POPs).

-For the purposes of this guidance, it is assumed the extinguisher content has yet to be introduced into the body of a fire extinguishers and a decision must be made on how to dispose of spillages and or excess in such a way that pollutants are prevented from entering the water system.
+Transfer of this waste from end-user sites to the point of disposal is regulated.
+For the purposes of this guidance, it is assumed the extinguisher content has reached its point of disposal and a decision must be made on how to dispose of it in such a way that pollutants are prevented from entering the water system.